 Incorporating a brisk 30 minute walk during your premenstrual period, along with some stretching before and after, can do a world of good for your body.
 Not only does moderate exercise help alleviate the physical symptoms, but the increase in endorphins will help alleviate your emotional symptoms as well.

 An increasing number of studies are demonstrating the power of specific essential oils to alleviate the intensity and duration of PMS pain in women.
 Oils like Lavender, Peppermint, and Clary Sage have been shown to alleviate PMS symptoms when applied topically.
 Essential oils are particularly effective at alleviating PMS symptoms when combined with massage of the lower abdomen area, which proved to be more effective than even acetaminophen.

-For a quick-and-easy essential oil remedy, the new Harmony blend from Eden’s Garden contains several PMS-fighting oils, and is conveniently premixed.
 Use a roller bottle to apply to your lower abdomen, the back of your neck, and the bottom of your feet to help alleviate symptoms.

 I’ve never personally had an acupuncture session before, but it’s certainly growing in popularity!
 It is used to treat many different kinds of conditions, including PMS symptoms.
 In fact, studies have found that acupuncture alleviated PMS symptoms in up to 75 percent of women.
 Though it’s not quite understood how it works, some doctors suggest that acupuncture increases circulation and releases endorphins, which can quell pain and elevate mood.

 Women who experience premenstrual cramps often find relief by taking Vitamin E capsules once a day.
 Essential fatty acids, such as the ones found in Fish Oil capsules, can also be effective at reducing pain from cramps.
 Herbalists also suggest chasteberry and evening primrose to alleviate symptoms associated with PMS.